WayneHo25/MoneyManager/README.md

 Using MySQL as the database engine

-### There are three tables in the moneymanager database:
+### 1.There are three tables in the moneymanager database:

 1.category

-id, name
+attribute: id, name

 2.record

-id, spend, cid, comment, date
+attribute: id, spend, cid, comment, date

 3.config

-id, key, value
+attribute: id, key, value

-### There are seven panels in MoneyManger:
+### 2.There are seven panels in MoneyManger:

 1.Overview of expense